nkwhr/ActiveModelLike-Errors/README.md

     $errors->add('name', 'is invalid', { strict => 'Custom Exception' });
     # Dies with a message "Custom Exception: Name is invalid"

-If the error is not associated with a specific key, it should be set to 'base'.
+If the error is not associated with a specific attribute, it should be set to "base".

     $errors->add('base', 'something went wrong');
     $errors->messages; # { base => ['something went wrong'] }